kushalpagolu/tello_epoch_rl/README.md

     cd tello_epoch_rl
     ```

-2. Install the required Python packages:
+2. Install the required Python packages and or use virtual environment if you prefer that way:

     ```
     pip install -r requirements.txt